ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 });
 ```

-You can return an array from the function if you want Filament to continue to assert the form state after the function has been run.
+You can return an array from the function if you want Filament to continue to assert the achema state after the function has been run.

 ## Testing form validation